 What should I do if my dog ate blue cheese?

-Blue cheese should not be fed to your dog.
-The fungus used to make the cheese produces a substance called roquefortine C and dogs can be sensitive to this.
-This substance can cause vomiting, diarrhoea, high temperatures and, occasionally, seizures.
-Therefore, if you think your dog has consumed blue cheese, seek help from a vet.
+Blue cheese should not be given to dogs under any circumstances.
+The fungus used to make blue cheese produces a substance called roquefortine C, which can be toxic to dogs.
+Ingesting blue cheese can cause vomiting, diarrhoea, high temperatures, or seizures.
+If your pet eats blue cheese, contact your vet immediately.

 Can dogs eat Parmesan cheese?